 MagCloud offers magazines plus other items like digests, flyers, brochures and posters.
 MagCloud products are all softcover; there are no hardcover options.
 Blurb offers hardcover and softcover books and two softcover magazine formats.

 MagCloud’s Standard (magazine) format is trimmed to 8.25x10.75 inches (approx. 21 x 27.5 cm), while Blurb’s trim size is 8.5x11 inches (approx. 21.5 x 28cm).

-All MagCloud publications, and Blurb’s Premium Magazine, Photo Book formats, and Trade Book Standard Color, are all printed on the HP Indigo.
+Most MagCloud publications, and Blurb’s Premium Magazine, Photo Book formats, and Standard Color Trade Books, are all printed on the HP Indigo.
 The print quality will therefore be similar across these products.
 Blurb’s Economy Magazine format and all other Trade formats are printed with different presses.